spdx/spdx-spec/chapters/5-snippet-information.md

     </Snippet>
 ```

-Example (snippet from a File in an External SPDX Doc):
+Snippet from a File in an External SPDX Doc:

 ```text
 <Snippet rdf:ID="SPDXRef-1">